rtotheich/rtotheich/README.md

 - 👋 Hi, I’m @rtotheich
 - 👀 I’m employed as a Research Assistant while simultaneously enrolled in a master's in CS at Northeastern University and deeply interested in the software engineering universe.
-Other interests include NLP, vision and various topics in deep learning
+Other interests include NLP, vision and various topics in deep learning.
-- 🌱 I’m currently honing my OOP and messing about in C
+- 🌱 I’m currently fine tuning BERT on downstream tasks and building a strong foundation in machine learning methods.
-- 💞️ I’m looking to collaborate on data science, software engineering, and research projects.
+- 💞️ I’m looking to collaborate on interesting data science, software engineering, and research projects.
 - 📫 Send me an e-mail at rtotheich@outlook.com

 <!---